 The larger of the two moons, Phobos has a diameter of 10 by 14 by 11 miles (17 by 22 by 18 km).
 The surface is covered with a dusty powder 3 feet (1 meter) thick, likely caused by meteor bombardment.

-Temperatures vary on Phobos depending whether one stands on the perpetual dayside or the side facing Mars.
-On the sunlit side, temperatures resemble a pleasant winter day in Chicago, reaching highs of 25 degrees Fahrenheit (minus 4 degrees Celsius), while the dark side can be as cold as minus 170 degrees F ( minus 112 degrees C).
+Temperatures vary on Phobos, reaching highs of 25 degrees Fahrenheit (minus 4 degrees Celsius) during the day, while nights can be as cold as minus 170 degrees F (minus 112 degrees C).

 The moon is so small that a 150-pound person standing on its surface would weigh only two ounces.